BMO Practical Chequing Account review

 - Low monthly fee.
 This account only costs $4 per month to maintain – which is by far the lowest fee that BMO charges for a chequing account.

-- 12 transactions per month for free.
-You’ll get 12 transactions per month for free, which should be adequate if you use your credit card to pay your bills and make purchases.
+- 12/month free.
+You’ll get 12/month free, which should be adequate if you use your credit card to pay your bills and make purchases.

 - Free Interac e-Transfers.
 You can easily send money to family and friends for free as long as you stay within your monthly transaction limits.